 Complete the Part B: Learning Segment Template to describe your instruction and assessment sequence and how you will support individual learning differences.
 Briefly list or summarize the following components:

-- Grade-level California Content Standards and/or Curriculum Frameworks\ being addressed: Identify the content area and current grade-level California Content Standards and/or Curriculum Frameworks - California English Language Development Standards (CA ELD Standards),\\ if appropriate
+California Content Standards and/or Curriculum Frameworks being addressed: Identify the content area and current California Content Standards and/or Curriculum Frameworks.

-\Content Standards and Curriculum Frameworks
+Content Standards and Curriculum Frameworks

-You must use current grade-level California Content Standards and/or Curriculum Frameworks and current California English Language Development (ELD) Standards, if appropriate.
+You must use current California Content Standards and/or Curriculum Frameworks.